VOffoma/Ticketing-System/README.md

 * `npm run jest:test` - this script is responsible for running tests
 * `npm run jest:test:coverage` - this script is responsible for running tests and generating coverage reports
-* `npm run generate:tsdoc` - This script is responsible for generating some documentations on the methods, functions and interfaces in this project
+* `npm run generate:tsdoc` - This script is responsible for generating some documentations on the methods, functions and interfaces in this project.
+This script generates a folder call docs in the root of the project.
+There is an index.html document you can access in it.

 ## Endpoints